 |Display||Up to QHD+ 90Hz or Full HD+ 120Hz, DisplayPort support|

 |Camera||5-core ISP; up to 80MP at 24FPS single-camera, or 32MP+16MP dual camera; multi-frame video HDR; up to 4K video at 60fps in H.264/265/VP9|

 |Misc.||6-core APU for AI workloads (2x big, 3x little, 1x tiny cores), 5G+5G and 5G+4G dual-SIM support, dual-core audio DSP|

-In short, these specs generally match the unnamed 5G SoC initially revealed earlier this year, down to the rated uplink/downlink speeds and the originally anticipated availability date, though there are some new details like the "world's first" multi-frame HDR video support, Wi-Fi 6, 120/90Hz display support, 4K 60FPS AV1 encoding support, and supported camera resolutions — among other more minor features.
+In short, these specs generally match the unnamed 5G SoC initially revealed earlier this year, down to the rated uplink/downlink speeds and the originally anticipated availability date, though there are some new details like the "world's first" multi-frame HDR video support, Wi-Fi 6, 120/90Hz display support, 4K 60FPS AV1 decoding support — among other more minor features.